SonkeWohler/.vim/README.md

-Any content here covered by another license due to being based on work of said license, such as anything covered by the [vim license](https://www.gnu.org/licenses/vim-license.txt), remains under such license and I will mark such content as clearly as possible.
-Any such content is and will be licensed in a spirit similar to the GNU free software phylosophy.
-Any other content is published here under the [GNU General Public License v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+Any content here covered by another license due to being based on work of said license, such as anything covered by the [vim
+License v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).